Zichqec/YAYA_Fundamentals/module_11_debugging/04_emergency_mode.md

+# Module 11 - Debugging

-# Lesson 04 - Emergency Mode
+## Lesson 04 - Emergency Mode

 [Next module >>](../module_12_final_thoughts/00_what_to_do_next.md)